 Udirian leadership wasn’t happy to hear of his royal pardoning, but a lot of the King’s money had gone into the city’s infrastructure and protection during the war in the frozen realm.
 Giving one little magic user access to the city wouldn’t cause them any harm, and they knew it.

 Less than a month after being banished, I was granted access once more.

 I returned to Udiria a few days later.

 I brought Surfal with me.
 I marched into the Grand Library, showed off my royal scroll from the King of Stonehaven, and headed inside to begin browsing the books for what I needed.
 Valiera had heard of my success, and she had made her way to the city as well, now that they were allowing more travelers to return.

-I had made it.
+We had made it.

-My plan could finally come to fruition.
+Our plans could finally come to fruition.